Skip to main content

 Amid this complex cellular environment, the body utilizes its own elegant communication system.
 A key part of this system involves peptides.
 Peptides are small molecules composed of short chains of amino acids, which are the fundamental building blocks of proteins.
 They function as highly specific biological messengers.

 Think of them as keys designed to fit into particular locks.
 These “locks” are receptors located on the surface of cells.
 When a peptide binds to its specific receptor, it delivers a precise instruction, initiating a cascade of biochemical events within the cell.
-This instruction might be to build new tissue, modulate inflammation, or, critically, to influence the processes of and repair.
+This instruction might be to build new tissue, modulate inflammation, or, critically, to influence the processes of energy production and repair.

 This targeted signaling is the foundation of their therapeutic potential.
 By introducing specific peptides into the body, it is possible to send clear, targeted messages to cells, encouraging them to perform certain functions more efficiently.
 Some peptides are designed to support the very cellular machinery that underpins vitality.